Chatham Nursery’s Road to Reading

 We value literacy skills in all aspects of our Nursery life.

-We aim to develop a lifelong love of reading and writing in our children and through supporting families at home.
+We aim to develop a lifelong love of reading and writing in our children and through supporting their families at home.

-Young children and their families need to know that sharing books and reading are not only pleasurable and fun experiences that will lead to later literacy success but also how books can develop speaking and listening skills, vocabulary, bonding, relaxation and comfort.
+Research has shown that children who find pleasure in sharing books and stories are well on their way to success in reading.
+It is important that parents and carers understand that sharing books and reading are not only pleasurable and fun experiences that will lead to later literacy success but also how books can develop speaking and listening skills, vocabulary, bonding, relaxation and comfort.

 We need to plant the literacy seed so that reading and writing take root and flourish.